schemaio/schema-docs/guides/node-getting-started.md

-## Getting Started with Schema
+#Getting Started with Schema

-0 - Bootstrapping
+##Bootstrapping:

-##Package file: package.js
+###Create Package file for npm in your projects root directory.

-Create Package file for npm in your projects root directory.
+package.js
 ```
 {
   "name": "<Your App>",